vikejs/vike/README.md

 import fetch from 'node-fetch'

-export async function addContextProps({ contextProps }) {
+export async function addPageContext({ pageContext }) {
-  // The route parameter of `/star-wars/:movieId` is available at `contextProps.routeParams.movieId` const { movieId } = contextProps.routeParams
+  // The route parameter of `/star-wars/:movieId` is available at `pageContext.routeParams.movieId` const { movieId } = pageContext.routeParams

   // `.page.server.js` files always run in Node.js; we could use SQL/ORM queries here.
   const response = await fetch(`https://swapi.dev/api/films/${movieId}`)
   let movie = await response.json()

-  // The render/hydrate functions we defined earlier use `contextProps.pageProps`.
+  // The render/hydrate functions we defined earlier use `pageContext.pageProps`.
-  // This is where we define `contextProps.pageProps`. const pageProps = { movie }
+  // This is where we define `pageContext.pageProps`. const pageProps = { movie }

-  // `pageProps` is now available at `contextProps.pageProps` return { pageProps }
+  // `pageProps` is now available at `pageContext.pageProps` return { pageProps }
 }

-// By default `contextProps` are available only on the server.
+// By default `pageContext` is available only on the server.
 But our hydrate function
-// we defined earlier runs in the browser and uses `contextProps.pageProps`.
+// we defined earlier runs in the browser and uses `pageContext.pageProps`.
 We use
-// `passToClient` to tell `vite-plugin-ssr` to serialize and make `contextProps.pageProps`
+// `passToClient` to tell `vite-plugin-ssr` to serialize and make `pageContext.pageProps`
 // available in the browser.
 export const passToClient = ['pageProps']
 ```

 Note that `vite-plugin-ssr` doesn't know anything about `pageProps`: it's an object we create to
 conveniently hold all props of the root Vue component.
-(We could have defined `movie` directly on `contextProps.movie` but it's cumbersome:
+(We could have defined `movie` directly on `pageContext.movie` but it's cumbersome:
-our render/hydrate function would then need to know what `contextProps` should be passed to the root Vue component, whereas with `contextProps.pageProps` our render/hydrate function can simply pass `contextProps.pageProps` to the root Vue component.)
+our render/hydrate function would then need to know what `pageContext` should be passed to the root Vue component, whereas with `pageContext.pageProps` our render/hydrate function can simply pass `pageContext.pageProps` to the root Vue component.)

 That's it, we have seen most of `vite-plugin-ssr`'s interface;
 not only is `vite-plugin-ssr` flexible but also simple and easy to use.